-• Port Indicates the number of the port • Description Where can be entered by clicking on the Detail button • Port Type This is the port type Admin Status The port can be taken offline by selecting the Down option.
-When $\mathbf{U}\mathbf{p}$ is selected, the port can be accessed normally. • Current Port Status The current status of the port is displayed here Reactivate Suspended Port If you want to reactivate a port that has been suspended, click the checkbox Operational Status This indicates whether or not the port is active Admin Speed Change the speed of the port here • Current Port Speed The current speed of the port is displayed here re
+Port Indicates the number of each port.
+Description Where can be entered by clicking on the Detail button.
+Port Type Display the port type of each port.
+Admin Status The port can be taken offline by selecting the Down option.
+When Up is selected, the port can be accessed normally.
+Current Port Status Display current status of the each port.
+Reactivate Suspended Port To reactivate a port that has been suspended, click the check box.

-• Current Duplex Mode

-Tthis is the duplex mode of the port

-Auto Negotiation

-You can enable or disable the port's Auto Negotiation feature.
-If using an SFP module, Auto Negotiation for the specific port should be set to disable

-Current Auto Negotiation

-This is the current setting of the port's Auto Negotiation feature
+Operational Status Admin Speed Current Port Speed Admin Duplex Current Duplex Mode Auto Negotiation This indicates the port is active or not.
+Change the speed of each port.
+Display current speed of each port.
+Change the duplex mode of each port.
+Display current duplex mode of each port.
+Allow enable or disable per port's Auto Negotiation feature.
+If using an SFP module, Auto Negotiation for the specific port should be set to disable.
+Current Auto Negotiation Display current setting of the port's Auto Negotiation status.
+Admin Advertisement Specifies the capabilities to be advertised by the port.

-Admin Advertisement

-Specifies the capabilities to be advertised by the port.
 Multiple options may be selected or Max Capability can be selected to cover all of the options.

-The available options are:

-Max Capability, which indicates that the port speeds and duplex mode settings can be accepted.

-10 Half, indicates that the port is advertising a 10Mbps half duplex mode setting.

-10 Full, indicates that the port is advertising a 10Mbps full duplex mode setting.

-100 Half, indicates that the port is advertising a 100Mbps half duplex mode setting.

-100 Full, indicates that the port is advertising a 100Mbps full duplex mode setting.

-1000 Full, indicates that the port is advertising a 1000Mbps full duplex mode setting

-Current Advertisement

-The port advertises its capabilities to its neighbor port to begin the negotiation process.
+Max Capability, which indicates that the port speeds and dupley mode settings cap be accepted.
+10 Half , indicates that the port is advertising a 10Mbps half duplex mode setting.
+10 Full indicates that the port is advertising a 10Mbps full duplex mode setting.
+100 Half , indicates that the port is advertising a 100Mbps half duplex mode setting.
+100 Full indicates that the port is advertising a 100Mbps full duplex mode setting.
+1000 Full , indicates that the port is advertising a 1000Mbps full duplex mode setting.
+Current Advertisement The port advertises its capabilities to its neighbor port to begin the negotiation process.
 This field displays the current advertisement settings.

-Neighbor Advertisement

-Tthe neighbor port (the port to which the selected interface is connected) advertises its capabilities to the port to start the negotiation process.
-This field displays the neighbor's current settings

-• Back Pressure

-The Back Pressure feature of the selected port can be enabled or disabled

-• Current Back Pressure

-Displays whether Back Pressure is enabled or disabled on the currently selected port

-• Flow Control

-The Flow Control feature of the selected port can be enabled or disabled

-• Current Flow Control

-Displays whether Flow Control is enabled or disabled on the currently selected port

-- Auto the port to automatically detect the cable type. - MDI if the port is connected to an end station. - MDIX if the port is connected to a hub or another switch

-• Current MDI/MDIX This is the current MDI/MDIX status of the port be ports or LAGs.

-• PVE For Gigabit Ethernet switches ONLY.
-When a port is a Private VLAN

-Edge (PVE) port, it bypasses the Forwarding Database and forwards all unicast, multicast, and broadcast traffic to an uplink.
-Uplinks can
+Neighbor Advertisement Tthe neighbor port (the port to which the selected interface is connected) advertises its capabilities to the port to start the negotiation process.
+This field displays the neighbor's current settings.
+Back Pressure The Back Pressure feature of the selected port can be enabled or disabled .
+Current Back Pressure Displays whether Back Pressure is enabled or disabled on the currently selected port Flow Control The Flow Control feature of the selected port can be enabled or disabled.
+Current Flow Control Displays whether Flow Control is enabled or disabled on the currently selected port.
+MDI/ MDIX Auto - the port to automatically detect the cable type. • MDI - if the port is connected to an end station. - • MDIX - if the port is connected to a hub or another switch Display the current MDI/MDIX status on each port.
+PVE For Gigabit Ethernet switches ONLY.
+When a port is a Private VLAN Edge (PVE) port, It bypasses the Forwarding Database and forwards all unicast, multicast, and broadcast traffic to an uplink.
+Uplinks can be ports or LAGs.

-Click the Save Settings button to save your changes.
+After setup complete, please click the Save button to save your changes.